Where Can I Ride?

+Where Can I Ride?**

+>

-When purchasing or renting an OHRV or snowmobile, all riders are required to be familiar with the rules and regulations as they pertain to operation, prior to sale or rental.
+> When purchasing or renting an OHRV or snowmobile, all riders are required to be familiar with the rules and regulations as they pertain to operation, prior to sale or rental.

-Posted Land and Duty of Care
+> Posted Land and Duty of Care

-Landowners are not required to post their property against snowmobile or OHRV use.
+> Landowners are not required to post their property against snowmobile or OHRV use.
 The absence of signs prohibiting snowmobiles or OHRVs does not imply that they are welcome or allowed.
-Landowners are not responsible to keep their land safe for use by others who may hunt, fish, trap, camp, hike, sightsee or operate snowmobiles or OHRVs.
+Landowners are not responsible for keeping their land safe for use by others who may hunt, fish, trap, camp, hike, sightsee or operate snowmobiles or OHRVs.

-For more information on landowner liability, go to: wildnh.com/landshare/landowner-liability.html
+> For more information on landowner liability, go to: wildnh.com/landshare/landowner-liability.html